Skip to main content

 Hannah Lillith Assadi

-Hannah Lillith Assadi teaches fiction at the Columbia University School of the Arts.
-Her first novel, SONORA, received the Rosenthal Family Foundation Award in Literature from the American Academy of Arts and Letters and was a finalist for the PEN/ Robert W. Bingham Prize for Debut Fiction.
-In 2018, she was named a National Book Foundation 5 under 35 honoree.
-She lives with her family in Arizona.
+Hannah Lillith Assadi, a National Book Foundation 5 Under 35 honoree, teaches fiction at the Columbia University School of the Arts and the Pratt Institute.
+She is the author of SONORA, which received the Rosenthal Family Foundation Award from the American Academy of Arts and Letters and was a finalist for the PEN/Robert W. Bingham Prize for Debut Fiction.
+Her second novel, THE STARS ARE NOT YET BELLS, was a New Yorker and NPR best book of 2022.
+Raised in Arizona, she lives in Brooklyn, New York.

 Hannah Lillith Assadi